Mrrobot233/csi4107_a1/README.md

 ### Step 1 - Preprocessing

 To process the documents (Twitter messsages), we wrote a function called filterSentence() that takes a document and outputs an array of tokens.
-The filter function first uses the trim() method to remove whitespaces, then replaces anything the document that is not a letter with blank (''), then uses the toLowerCase() method to replace all upper case letters to lowercase, then uses the split method() to split the document on spaces (' ') to create tokens, and finally compares and removes tokens to the list of stop words provided.
+The filter function first uses the trim() method to remove whitespaces, replaces anything that is not a letter with blank (''), uses the toLowerCase() method to replace all uppercase letters to lowercase, uses the split method() to split the document on spaces (' ') to create tokens, and finally compares and removes tokens to the list of stop words provided.

-We also used this filterSentence() function on all queries.
+This filterSentence() function is also used on all queries.

 ### Step 2 - Indexing

-Next we built our vocabulary using a hash table called tokens.
-The hash table uses unique tokens (from the filtered documents) as an index , and then each token points to a structured array holding the document id (tweettime) that the token is used in as well as the word count of the token.
+Next we built our vocabulary using a hash table.
+The hash table uses unique tokens (from the filtered documents) as an index, and then each token points to an array holding the document id (tweettime) that the token is in as well as the frequency of the token in the document.
 The following logic was used to build our indexed vocabulary:

-If a token is not in the vocabulary, add the token to the vocabulary.
-The new token will be used as a new index pointing to a structure holding the document id (tweettime) and the word count of token, in which the word count is initialized to 1.

-If a token is in the vocabulary, and the document id is already being pointed to, increase word count by 1.

-If a token is in the vocabulary, and the document id is not being pointed to, add the document id and initialize word count to 1.

-Example structure of token hash-table:
+Example structure of our index:
 cat: {'29026473444646912': 1}, {'29645836442927104': 3},
 dog: {'3322264097810841': 4}, {'31791717313159168': 1}, {'29570360991023105': 2},
 etc..